Cabinet of Australia: Shadow cabinet

 Led by the leader of the Opposition, the Opposition in parliament appoints from its ranks a shadow cabinet to monitor government ministers and present itself as an alternative government.
 The portfolios of shadow ministers usually correspond with those of the government.
 When the Liberal and National parties are in Opposition, the shadow cabinet is appointed by the leader of the Opposition in consultation with the leader of the Nationals.
 When Labor has been in Opposition, the caucus has elected the shadow ministry and the leader has allocated portfolios.
-Smaller opposition parties often appoint spokespersons for Cabinet portfolios, but these are not referred to as a shadow cabinet.
+Smaller non-government parties often appoint spokespersons for Cabinet portfolios, but these are not referred to as a shadow cabinet.